Hakuin Ekaku: Calligraphy

-An important part of Hakuin's practice of Zen was his painting and calligraphy.
+An important element of Hakuin's Zen-teaching and pedagogy was his painting and calligraphy.
 He seriously took up painting only late in his life, at almost age sixty, but is recognized as one of the greatest Japanese Zen painters.
 His paintings were meant to capture Zen values, serving as sorts of "visual sermons" that were extremely popular among the laypeople of the time, many of whom were illiterate.
 Today, paintings of Bodhi Dharma by Hakuin Ekaku are sought after and displayed in a handful of the world's leading museums.